The Effects of Taking Too Much Pain Medication

 Narcan (naloxone) is a nasal spray that is used to reverse an opioid overdose.
 Many metropolitan regions have trained first responders to utilize Narcan in the event of an overdose.
 Narcan can restore respiratory function at a critical juncture, saving the individual’s life.

 When approaching treatment for an opioid addiction or dependency, the first step will be to successfully complete a detoxification program.
 It is always preferable to have a ly supervised detox where withdrawal symptoms can be monitored and managed, therefore dramatically increasing the chances of completing detox and making it into treatment.

-During detox and withdrawal the body will be rebelling due to the drug being withheld.
-As bodily systems and brain chemistry struggle to stabilize there will be very unpleasant withdrawal symptoms that are similar to a bad flu.
+During detox and withdrawal, the body will be rebelling due to the drug being withheld.
+As bodily systems and brain chemistry struggle to stabilize there will be very unpleasant withdrawal symptoms that are similar to the bad flu.
 Symptoms such as nausea, vomiting, diarrhea, fever, and insomnia can be managed through the provided medications.

 Treatment for Opioid Abuse and Addiction

 If struggling with managing opioid use or abuse it is important to tackle the addictive behavioral responses that follow the cravings or triggers to take the medication.
 Someone who is under a doctor’s care can work with the doctor to taper the dosage down gradually, which might be sufficient if the dependency has not developed.
 However, for individuals who have already become addicted to opioids an addiction treatment program is in order.

 In a comprehensive inpatient rehab program the individual will participate in various forms of therapy that can help change the way triggers are responded to.
-Using evidence-based therapies, such as cognitive behavioral therapy or dialectical behavior therapy, the therapist will guide the person towards forming new ways to respond to the internal messaging that keeps one going back for more of the drugs.
+Using evidence-based therapies, such as cognitive behavioral therapy or dialectical behavior therapy, the therapist will guide the person toward forming new ways to respond to the internal messaging that keeps one going back for more of the drugs.
 These therapies help individuals develop new coping skills and productive behavioral responses that will become reinforced as they are practiced in real time.